 The template for scoring will be as followers.
-Organisers will have the possibility to choose what scores are put in place for each catergory.
-Occasionally they will be able to add one more category if we think it is worthwhile.
+Organisers will have the possibility to choose what scores are put in place for each category.
+Occasionally they will be able to add an additional category if we agree it is appropriate.

 The Rules and Regulations are different from the scoring system.
 You have full control of your rules and regulations or you can let the WFA take care of this for you taking the stress away from you?

 Please read the info about the categories carefully and let us know if you have any questions by emailing [email protected] for more details.

 Originality – 60

 This is what flair bartending is all about.
 Showcasing your original moves, ideas and shows whilst making amazing drinks.
 Flair is so diverse and is constantly changing every year, so we want to see what you have to offer.